sgh185/sgh185.github.io/_pages/research.md

 ## Next Generation Compilers
-I'm interested in investigating and developing novel compiler optimization and code generation techniques for the next generation of compilers.
+Investigating and developing novel compiler optimization and code generation techniques for the next generation of compilers.

 The following are projects in this research direction that I've contributed to: